robstave/angular2-training/session-three/page1.md

 We would like to pass in the value of the chicken into the chicken component so that each item can be rendered in the list.

-Now lets add an @input annotation to the chicken component.
-This is really the same steps that we took in session one.
+Now lets add an _@input_ annotation to the chicken component.
+These are really the same steps that we took in session one.
-Import the input annotation so we can use the @input functionality.
+Import the input annotation so we can use the _@input_ functionality.

 ```typescript
 import { Component, OnInit,